Columbia

 Language

-English is the predominant language spoken in Columbia, South Carolina.
+English is the primary language spoken in Columbia, South Carolina.

 Cost Of Living

-The cost of living in Columbia is lower than the national average, making it an affordable city to reside in.
-Housing costs, healthcare, and transportation expenses are generally reasonable compared to other major U.S. cities.
+Columbia has a cost of living index lower than the national average, making it an affordable place to live.
+Housing costs, groceries, healthcare, and transportation expenses are all relatively moderate compared to other U.S. cities.

 Other